Pratham-Pandey/smash-it/README.md

 ![data_flow](https://github.com/user-attachments/assets/cde7371a-3ae4-4544-ac8e-68a7ad1fd733)

 >  [!NOTE]
-> In the image above, the ESP is intentially ommitted to avoid clutter.
+> In the image above, the ESP is intentionally ommitted to avoid clutter.

 ### Gear Box
 A custom gearbox is designed to increase the torque of the 775 DC motor.
 The details are as follows: